Barbecue Monday Raceday – Monday 23rd July 2018

 In order to access the Owners and Trainers Car Park, follow the same route as normal (as directed by the yellow event signage) until the end of Greenbank Lane, just opposite the racecourse, where you will be directed to the right - towards the new parking area.

 We offer all owners six admission badges per runner.
 If one syndicate owns two runners, they will therefore be allocated twelve badges and eighteen badges for three runners, etc. Please note that these badges are for your guests and should not be transferred for cash.
 Syndicates and Clubs may purchase additional admission badges for joint-owners at half price from the Owners & Trainers Entrance.
 All badges are allocated at the Owners & Trainers Office, which is located adjacent to the track in Car Park 2.
 Badge holders will be required to scan their tickets on entry to (or exit from) the racecourse during racing.

 The Owners & Trainers Bar does not have enough seats to guarantee every person a seat at the same time – it is therefore not possible to reserve space in this facility.
-However, if you would like to reserve a table for the day, we currently have a limited amount of space in the Conservatory Restaurant - located in the main hospitality marquee.
-The Conservatory Restaurant package includes an excellent buffet lunch and afternoon tea – plus you will be able to keep your table for the full duration of racing, providing a useful base for the day.
-The package price (normally £87.50 per person) will be just £47.50 for owners and trainers.
-We strongly recommend reserving your space in advance of the race-day as availability is limited.
-To book or ask any further questions, please call the racecourse office on 015395 36340.
+However, if you would like to reserve a table for the day, we currently have a limited amount of space in the Ilex at Cartmel Restaurant - located in the main hospitality marquee.
+The Ilex Restaurant package includes an excellent buffet lunch and afternoon tea – plus you will be able to keep your table for the full duration of racing, providing a useful base for the day.
+The package price (normally £95.00) will be £55.00 for Owners & Trainers.

 We really would appreciate your feedback on the new bar and parking arrangements (including free lunch) which will help us to direct our budget in future years.